Annual Conference 2025

 Annual Conference 2025: Wellbeing in Corrections: Initiatives for Staff, Systems, and Communities

-The call for papers will close on Friday 16 May at 11.59 PM (CET).
+The call for papers will close on Friday, 16 May at 11.59 PM (CET).

 Safety and well-being must be understood and addressed at both the individual and system levels, recognising the interplay between personal experiences and broader systemic structures.
 At the individual level, safety and well-being focus on the psychological, physical, social and cultural needs of each person.
 At the system level, it requires the creation of policies, practices and cultures that promote safe and supportive environments.
-This involves trauma-informed care, procedural fairness, restorative justice practices, evidence-based programming, good design, cultural safety and harm reduction.

-ICPA2025 aims to foster a dynamic exchange of ideas, focusing on practical and research-based solutions to improve well-being within the corrections environment.
-Presentations that address challenges and innovations across staff welfare, systemic reforms, and the integration of correctional communities, including transitions to, and management of, community-based orders.
+ICPA2025 aims to foster a dynamic exchange of ideas, focusing on practical and research-based solutions to improve wellbeing within the corrections environment and to streamline a renewed commitment to the practical application of the Nelson Mandela Rules.

 Sub-Themes